Type: Medina Class Motor Yacht

-It appears that Mr Gough retained ownership of Maimonde after the war as her British Register, or “Blue Book”, shows ownership first changed in 1948.
-She then passed through a series of owners (to date, she has had only 12) and was renamed Norbar in 1959, returning to her original name in, it is thought, 1963 when ownership changed again.
+It appears that Mr Gough retained ownership of Maimonde after the war as her British Register, or “Blue Book”, shows that ownership first changed in 1948.
+She then passed through a series of owners (to date, she has had 12) and was briefly renamed Norbar in 1959, returning to her original name in, it is thought, 1963 when ownership changed again.

 Considerable detailed structural restoration work has been completed over the past three years, the largest parts of which include a new deck, coach roof and wheelhouse roof and two new engines (believed to be her fourth set).
 Interior restoration work is ongoing…

 B.E.F Ships before, at and after Dunkirk; John de S. Winser.
 ISBN 0905617916

 The Ships Involved In Operation Dynamo; Jean Poirriez, Dunkirk Historical and Archaeological Society.
 ISSN 07694539